 AB 540 California Dream Act for Chafee Grant – Currently, students who meet the AB 540 criteria may apply on line at www.caldreamact.org

-California Student Aid Commission's (CSAC) Selection Criteria and Priority Order
+California Student Aid Commission (CSAC) Selection Criteria and Priority Order

 Student completed applications are sorted by application date, and awards are offered in order of priority.
-Selection Criteria for Chafee Grant awards are as follows (determined by the Chafee Program at the CSAC):
+Selection criteria priority order is as follows as determined by the Chafee Program at CSAC:

-Priority 1: **Paid renewal students who have not reached their 23rd birthday as of July 1st of the award year.
+- Paid renewal students who have not reached their 26th birthday by July 1st of the award year

-Priority 2: New and ***non-paid renewal students who will be 22 years old as of July 1st of the award year.
+- New and non-paid renewal students who will have reached 25 years of age by July 1st of the award year

-Priority 3: New and non-paid renewal students who have dependents.
+- New and non-paid renewal students who have dependents

-Priority 4: New and non-paid renewal students who have an unmet need of $5,000 or more.
+- New and non-paid renewal students with an unmet need greater than $5,000

 Santiago Canyon College's Process for Awarding Chafee Grant Awards

-In order for the Santiago Canyon College Financial Aid Office (SCCFAO) to submit the Financial Aid Need Analysis (FNAR) to CSAC and include the Chafee Grant as part of the student's financial aid package, the student's current year financial aid file must be complete.
+In order for the Santiago Canyon College Financial Aid Office (SCC FAO) to submit the Financial Aid Need Analysis (FNAR) to CSAC and include the Chafee Grant as part of the student's financial aid package, the student's current year FAFSA financial aid file must be complete.

 - AB540 Cal Grant Students verification status will be determined by the California Student Aid Commission.

-Students may check to see if any documents are required, check their SAP Status, and check the status of their Financial Aid File by logging on to Web Advisor under the Financial Aid Menu.
+Students may check to see if any documents are required, check their SAP Status, and check the status of their Financial Aid File by logging on to Web Advisor and opening the Financial Aid link.

-Once the student's financial aid file is complete and the FNAR has been submitted to CSAC, our financial aid office will add the Chafee Award as “Estimated" and mail a revised award letter to the student.
+Once the student's financial aid file is complete and the FNAR has been submitted to CSAC, the SCC FAO will add the Chafee Award as “Estimated" and mail a revised award letter to the student.
 The award will remain estimated until we receive notification from CSAC that the student's Chafee Grant was funded.
 Once the Chafee Award has been funded by CSAC, we will notify the student regarding the disbursement process as long as the student has remained eligible.
-(See eligibility requirements described above)
+(Eligibility requirements are described above)

 Please be advised that not all students who apply for the Chafee Grant are guaranteed to receive payment during the academic year for which the award has been “estimated."
 The funds will be distributed by CSAC in the priority order described above.
 Students are encouraged to renew their FAFSA early each academic year, in order to be considered for the award until they age out of the program.
-The FAFSA is available on October 1,of the year prior to the new academic year.
+The FAFSA becomes available every October 1 of the year prior to the new academic year.